 In brief, Dr. Kyrkanides and his research team concluded that pain can no longer be considered simply a symptom of arthritis.
 Rather, their findings are clear that pain causes arthritis.

-As it now stands, there is a gene therapy available for those suffering from Rheumatoid Arthritis.
+There is a gene therapy available for those suffering from Rheumatoid Arthritis.
 Certainly, medical science will soon develop a similar therapy for those suffering from Osteoarthritis.

 *The principal study conducted by Dr. Kyrkanides was published by the University of Rochester School of Medicine and Dentistry and funded in part by grants from the National Institutes of Health.
 Dr. Dyrkanides was joined in this work by M. Kerry O’Banion, M.D., PhD., Ross Tallents, D.D.S., J. Edward Puzas, Ph.D. and Sabine M. Brouxhorn, M.D.
 Paolo Fiorentino was a student contributor and Jennie Miller was Involved as Dr. Kyrkanide’s technical assistant.
 Maria Piancino led a collaborative effort at the University of Torino, Italy.